Disney Fantasy accidents and incidents

 |09 September 2017||Other Incidents|

-In September 2017, one Eastern Caribbean cruise from Port Canaveral (itinerary Sept 9-16 / 7-day to Tortola BVI, St Thomas and Castaway Cay) was cancelled due to hurricane Irma.
-All cancelled bookings received full refunds plus 25% future Disney cruise credit.
+In September 2017, one Eastern Caribbean cruise from Port Canaveral (itinerary Sept 9-16 / 7-day to Tortola BVI, St Thomas, and Castaway Cay) was canceled due to hurricane Irma.
+All canceled bookings received full refunds plus 25% future Disney cruise credit.
 All booked shore excursions were fully refunded.

 |19 May 2017||Propulsion / Power Loss|

 On May 19, 2017, while en-route from Castaway Cay (Bahamas) back to homeport Cape Canaveral (Orlando Florida), the vessel suffered a propulsion problem resulting in reduced speed and late arrival in Florida.
 The accident occurred during a 3-night Bahamas cruise (itinerary May 17-20).

 On February 5, 2016, the vessel suffered a mechanical issue (portside engine failure).
 The incident resulted in reduced cruising speed (17 kN / 20 mph / 31 kph as opposed to 22 kN / 25 mph / 41 kph) and itinerary change – call port Castaway Cay (Disney private island) was skipped.
 The ship was on 7-day Eastern Caribbean cruise (itinerary Jan 30 – Feb 6) from Port Canaveral to Tortola BVI, St Thomas USVI, Castaway Cay Bahamas.